How to Find Volunteer Opportunities in Milwaukee Right Now

 Blood and platelet donations are needed for patients with cancer or anemia.
 Donations are also crucial in surgeries and other medical procedures where someone has lost blood.
 The American Red Cross regularly experiences shortages of blood donations, especially with the more rare blood types.
 Learn more about the Milwaukee-area chapter and set up an appointment as a volunteer blood donor.

 Deliver groceries for elderly neighbors and check in on vulnerable family or neighbors

 Simply checking in on elderly neighbors, family members and friends is one powerful way to connect and foster positivity.
-People in more vulnerable populations have been living in greater levels of isolation since March, leaving them at risk of loneliness and depression.
-Be sure to call or video chat your vulnerable family or friends, as they’re surely feeling overwhelmed by the stresses that have come with living during the pandemic.
+People in more vulnerable populations, including older adults, are at risk of loneliness and depression.
+There are plenty of volunteer opportunities in Milwaukee that include simply chatting with these neighbors, reading to them, playing games or doing crafts, and more.
 This simple gesture can go a long way in helping others feel cared for and encouraged.

-Another way to help your loved ones is by running errands for them that they may not feel comfortable performing themselves.
-Picking up groceries or prescriptions saves them from potentially risky trips to the store.
+Another way to help these Milwaukee communities is by running errands for folks who may not be able to do these tasks themselves.
+Picking up groceries or prescriptions saves them from trips to the store.